-Beginning May 15, 2014, all trailered boats being launched into Lake George must undergo an inspection at one of the six regional inspection stations around Lake George before they launch.
+From May 1st to October 31st, all trailered boats being launched into Lake George must undergo an inspection at one of the seven regional inspection stations around Lake George before they launch.
 The purpose of this inspection is to ensure that boats and trailers are clean, drained and dry, and are harboring no invasive species.
 Our goal is to keep Lake George clean for the future, so that we can all enjoy this lake in its current high quality state for generations to come.
 There is no cost to boaters for these inspections, or the washing of the boat and trailer if determined necessary by an inspection technician.

 Inspection Station Locations

 What should I do before I arrive at the inspection station?

 You should “Clean, Drain and Dry” your boat before arriving at one of the Lake George Inspection Stations.
 To find out more about this process (CDD), please visit ProtectLakeGeorge.com.

 Where do I find the actual regulations related to this program?

 The regulations are available here: Regulation 646-9 – Final Adopted 2016

 Where do I find more information about Lake George and how this program was developed?

 Go to the Lake George Park Commission’s website at www.lgpc.state.ny.us, which has a great deal of information about Lake George and the programs developed to protect it.

 What organization is in charge of this program?